Chakna

 Chakna or chaakna is a spicy stew, originating from the Indian subcontinent, made out of goat tripe and other animal digestive parts.
 It is a speciality among Hyderabadi Muslims.
 In all other parts of India, chakna refers to any snacks/finger foods for consumption with alcohol.
-The tripe stew includes chunks of liver and kidneys. it's usually taken with liquors throughout India.
+The tripe stew includes chunks of liver and kidneys.
+It is usually taken with liquors throughout India.